Seoul, Korea: The Food Tour

 BHC

 Fried chicken and beer are a thing in Korea, and they do it so well.
-BHC became my go-to restaurant in Korea, and I’ve managed to go there 3 times during my trips and layovers.
+BHC became my go-to restaurant in Korea, and I’ve managed to go there more than 3 times during my trips and layovers.

-http://www.bhc.co.kr/ [KR]
+http://www.bhc.co.kr/ [K]

 Area: (Chain) Myeongdong, City Hall, etc.